CV, Soren Lauesen Home

 Other interests

-Biology, psychology, physics, languages.
+Biology, psychology, physics, archeology, languages.
 I love building and renovating houses.
-I dance around 100 different Greek dances on a performance level (most dances have several variations as well).
-I love traveling and meeting people from foreign cultures (being married to an anthropologist makes it even more fascinating).
+I dance around 100 different Greek dances on a performance level.
+I love traveling and meeting people from other cultures.

 From one of our Greek dance performances, Y2000.

-20-second movies.
-I am on the left.
-My wife, Alice, in the middle.
+Hasapikos: I am on the left.
+Alice in the middle.
+Jeanette on the right.